Support (art): Metals

 Due to the high cost of sheet metal prior to the end of the 18th century a mismatch between the flexibility of the metals and paint layers, and the ease with which metals can be bent or dented, the metallic materials were rarely used as supports.
 Copper use as a support started once it become inexpensive in sheet form around 16th century (the written record of use starts in the 17th century, along with other metals).
 Iron (sometimes with a tin coating) had seen very limited use, primarily for miniatures and coats of arms.

 Ivory

+Miniature portrait on ivory by August Grahl.
+The stripy structure of ivory is visible in the unpainted areas.

 Ivory for practical purposes includes, in addition to the elephant's tusks, the material from tusks of walruses and hippopotamuses.
 Ivory was commonly used for painting since Ancient Greece, but became rare in the medieval Europe.
 Thin slices of ivory came back as a support for miniatures in the 18th century due to the suitability for painting with transparent colors and ability to imitate the pale skin tones with intense red pigments applied to the back side of the slice.